Learn and practice your German language skills while exploring the creatively-charged city of Berlin, Germany!

 We can cater to vegetarian needs quite easily.
 Any other specific diets should be discussed with us to see if we can arrange to have your needs met.
 In some cases you may need to provide your own food.

-Greenheart Travel will thoroughly review your application and will contact you within 2-3 business days to confirm your acceptance.
+6. Acceptance: Greenheart Travel will thoroughly review your application and will contact you within 1-2 weeks to confirm your acceptance.
 If we find something in your application that we have concerns about, we will let you know immediately.
 95% of applicants are accepted on the program they apply for.

 You’re Accepted – now what?

-Your program manager will be in touch with you directly about your acceptance.
-You should expect to receive an orientation packet via email, which talks more about your program, as well as supplemental information about dealing with culture shock and our insurance program.
-We will also schedule a pre-departure orientation to answer any lingering questions you may have.
+You’ll then be able to download the program handbook from the portal, which talks more about your program, as well as supplemental information about dealing with culture shock and our insurance program.
+We will also schedule an online pre-departure orientation to answer any lingering questions you may have.
 You can expect to receive your host family placement 1-2 weeks prior to your start date.